GRPC JSON is a proxy which allows HTTP API tools like Postman to interact with gRPC servers.

 grpc-json-proxy

-Other way, you can simply use grpc-json-proxy
+Other way, you can simply use grpc-json-proxy docker image out of the box:

 docker run -p 7001:7001 jnewmano/grpc-json-proxy